AqwamCreates/DataPredict/docs/API/Models/KMeans.md

 KMeans is an unsupervised machine learning model that predicts which cluster that the input belongs to using distance.

+## Stored Model Parameters

+* Contains a matrix.

+* ModelParameters[I][J]: Value of matrix at row I and column J. The rows represent the clusters.

 ## Constructors

 ### new()